 Owning Your Domain

 If you decide to buy your own domain you can purchase one from a Domain Registrar (like GoDaddy, NameCheap, or dozens of other domain name registrars) that will register your domain name and host it on their server.
 WordPress and Blogger also offer hosting services for your own domain at a monthly fee.
-After that you can choose and install a content management system.
+After that, you can choose and install a content management system.
 A content management system (CMS) is kind of like an engine for your blog - it is the software that actually makes it all work.
-WordPress is the the most popular content management system in the world.
+WordPress is the most popular content management system in the world.

 Again, if your goal is to make money online with a web presence, then you'll want to go with a self-hosted version of WordPress and use your own branded domain name.

 By choosing to go with your own domain and installing a blogging platform you will end up with a clean URL like this tipsbymom.com.
 Having a clean URL means that you will get better search rankings with Google and more people will find your blog.
 You also have the freedom to host your site where you want - you won't be stuck with just one hosting option.
 This factor can be important as your site grows and you need to scale your business.